The Future of Product-Led Growth Might Be Hiding Where You Least Expect It

-Duo has been the security space’s hottest company for some time: doubling ARR from 2015-2016 and bringing in talent from companies like Facebook, Etsy and more.
+Duo has been the security space’s hottest company for some time: doubling ARR from 2015 to 2016 and bringing in talent from companies like Facebook, Etsy, and more.
 How did they achieve such tremendous growth?

-Duo’s founder Dug Song, was an “insider” of sorts in the industry, but founded his own business because he had a drive to solve a specific problem he encountered in his work.
+Duo’s founder Dug Song was an “insider” of sorts in the industry but founded his own business because he had the drive to solve a specific problem he encountered in his work.
 While Dug had experience in the industry, I feel he disproves my second hypothesis (the space is made up of industry insiders who market in a tried-and-true way) because Duo never used fear-based marketing, which seems to be the most commonly used tool in a security marketer’s toolbox.